 An initial allowance of 20% is available in relation to the construction cost of an industrial building or structure (excluding the cost of land) used for the purposes of a qualifying trade.
 These include trades carried on in mills, factories or similar premises.
-An annual allowance of 4% of the original capital expenditure is also given.
+An annual allowance of 4% of the capital expenditure incurred on construction is also given.